datkekpiece/datkekpiece/README.md

 Here are few things you should know about me :

 - 🖥 I’m an Android App Developer.
-- 🇭🇺 I’m a guy from Hungary.
+- 🇭🇺 I’m from Hungary.
 - 🕒 I like programming and playing video games in my freetime